Highland Games

 History of Spokane Scottish Highland Games

-For the first few years, the festival or tattoo was merely a Saturday night pipe band contest that attracted pipe bands from Washington, Idaho, Alberta and British Columbia.
-In 1967, the Coeur d’Alene Summer School of Piping and Drumming became an integral part of the tattoo.
+For the first few years, the festival or tattoo was merely a Saturday night pipe band contest that attracted pipe bands from Washington, Idaho, Alberta, and British Columbia.
+In 1967, the Coeur d'Alene Summer School of Piping and Drumming became integral to the tattoo.

-In later years, the tattoo became the Scottish Festival and moved to Spokane, where it has been held every summer since in varying formats – in some years as a full-blown Highland Games and in others as a more modest piping competition.
+Later, the tattoo became the Scottish festival and moved to Spokane, where it has been held every summer since in varying formats – in some years as a full-blown Highland Games and others as a more modest piping competition.

-The 1994 Highland Games marked a renewal in the spirit and enthusiasm of the games with a variety of exhibits, demonstrations, traditional foods and, of course, piping, drumming and dancing.
+The 1994 Highland Games marked a renewal in the spirit and enthusiasm of the games with exhibits, demonstrations, traditional foods, piping, drumming, and dancing.

-Coming to the Spokane Scottish Highland Games is a great way for the whole family to partake in the fun and excitement of this unique and colorful Scottish event, without having to travel to Scotland.
+Coming to the Spokane Scottish Highland Games is a terrific way for the whole family to partake in the fun and excitement of this unique and colorful Scottish event without having to travel to Scotland.

 Picture